27 year old female who recently relocated from Manhattan to San Francisco.

-We're interested in meetups and obedience training.
+Interested in meetups and obedience training.
 Linus passed his Canine Good Citizen Test and now is hopefully going to become a therapy dog.
 Eventually I would also like to have him herding instinct tested.
-We absolutely love this wonderful four-legged, slobbery addition to our lives.
+Absolutely love this wonderful four-legged, slobbery new friend!

 Hi, Linus & family!
 We haven't been on this site for a while.
 Reading Linus' story was so touching.
 Thank you for sharing and for showing such great compassion for rescuing Linus.
 Good luck on being a new SF transplant.
 It's a fabulous city, like NYC, but it seems that there are more opportunities for Linus to play outdoors.
 Corgis love nature, don't they?
 Norman goes bonkers when he's in grass/sand/water.
 Happy holidays and a peaceful new year!